 When am I required to pay my housing fees?

-Prepayment fees are due at the time application is made.
-Housing fees are due and payable during the fee payment period at the beginning of the specific term.
+Your Housing Prepayment is due at the time application is made.
+Housing “rent” fees are due and payable during the fee payment period at the beginning of the specific term.
 Please refer to Terms of Occupancy on the license agreement.